 Chyna Brodie did not respond to a request for an interview.

-Kevin Sciackitano is a third-year Economics major in the College of Arts and Sciences.
-He is the Acting Editor-In-Chief for the Agora.
+Katharine Sciackitano is a third-year Economics major in the College of Arts and Sciences.
+She is the Acting Editor-In-Chief for the Agora.

 Photo taken by the American Agora.